-(c) Environmental issues
+(c) Environmental matters

 The Company believes that currently it is in compliance with all existing Republic of Kazakhstan environmental laws and regulations.
 However, Kazakhstan environmental laws and regulations may change in the future.
 The Company is unable to predict the timing or extent to which these environmental laws and regulations may change.
-Such changes, if made, may require the Company to modernize technology to meet more stringent standards.
+Such changes, if made, may require the Company to modernise technology to meet more stringent standards.

-(d) Compliance with the Work Programme
+(d) Compliance with the Work Program

-According to the provisions of the Subsoil Use Contracts the Company is obliged to comply with certain obligations.
-If the Company fails to comply with these obligations, the Government of the Republic of Kazakhstan represented by the Ministry of Energy of the Republic of Kazakhstan (hereinafter, the "Competent Authority"), may withdraw the Subsoil Use Contract.
-At the same time, the terms and conditions of the Contract stipulate a force-majeure circumstances clause, which establishes the conditions to exempt the Subsoil User from responsibility for non-performance/improper performance of the obligations, if the Subsoil User confirms the fact of occurrence of force-majeure circumstances in accordance with the procedure established by the Contract and/or the legislation of the Republic of Kazakhstan, and notifies accordingly a counteragent, the Competent Authority, within the deadlines established by the terms and conditions of the Contract.
+According to the terms and conditions of the Subsoil Use Contracts the Company is obliged to comply with certain financial and non-financial commitments such as cash contributions for professional training of Kazakhstan specialists and development of the social sphere of the region; cash contributions to a special account to fulfil its site restoration obligation in future; compliance with the annual production output, etc. If the Company fails to comply with these obligations, the Government of the Republic of Kazakhstan represented by the Ministry of Energy of the Republic of Kazakhstan (hereinafter, the "Competent Authority"), may withdraw the Subsoil Use Contract.
+At the same time, the terms and conditions of the Contract stipulate a force-majeure circumstances clause, which establishes the conditions to exempt the Subsoil User from responsibility for non-performance/improper performance of the obligations, if the Subsoil User confirms the fact of occurrence of force-majeure circumstances in accordance with the procedure established by the Contract and/or the legislation of the Republic of Kazakhstan, and notify accordingly a counteragent, that is the Competent Authority, within the deadlines established by the terms and conditions of the Contract.